-For instance, LAN Port 2 on the terminal can be associated a corporate Virtual Private Network and LAN Port 3 can be associated to the internet for crew welfare.
+For example, LAN Port 2 on the terminal can be associated with a corporate Virtual Private Network and LAN Port 3 can be associated with the internet for crew welfare.

-A SP can use an SDF to route Location Services messages directly to a Location Services server and count the data to the service separately.
+A SP can use an SDF to route Location Services messages directly to a Location Services server and count the data for that service separately.